stride-nyc/autopilot-scripts/demo/README.md

   - CONDUCTOR_GITHUB_USER
   - CONDUCTOR_GITHUB_TOKEN
   - CONDUCTOR_VERSION
-- **Install Autopilot Docker Image.** Pulled from our private docker image repository.
+- **Install Conductor Docker Image.** Pulled from our private docker image repository.
   - **Create run script.** Wrapper to easily run a new container with the autopilot docker image correctly configured at `~/.conductor/run.sh`.
-- **Install Autopilot Python package with Pipx.** Pulls the autopilot python package from our private git repository.
+- **Install Conductor Python package with Pipx.** Pulls the autopilot python package from our private git repository.